ykris45/kiiro-wiki-id/test.md

-how to upgrade collateral to your masternode
+##How to upgrade collateral

-if u lost or dont remember all datas used for previous masternode, login to your vps, then type evoznode status, will get something like this, so save all infos!
+On your Masternode (MN) run the following: kiirocoin-cli evoznode status

- kiirocoin-cli evoznode status
+Copy the output to be used when registering your MN with the new collateral amount
 ```json
 {
   "outpoint": "COutPoint(f4deca21e0042d5a635a76020a71ace6b2887020d709d876d878108270xxxxxx, 0)",